Eishknaar/MyWebsite/README.md

 It is free to use (to a point) and connects easily to PIXI.

 ## Instructions
+To update docs run "npm run doc"

-Ensure Docker Desktop is running.
+To run the game ensure Docker Desktop is running and do the following:

 Open a Command Prompt with admin rights and run "docker run -it --rm --name engine -p 8888:8888 coregaming/simple-slot-api"